 - (i) The debt owed by the Debtor to the Internal Revenue Service is a non-dischargeable debt, except as otherwise provided for in the Bankruptcy Code, and that if the Debtor should default, the Internal Revenue Service is not subject to the provisions of the Bankruptcy Code so that the Internal Revenue Service can take whatever actions are necessary to collect said debt in the event of default; the federal tax liens survive the plan confirmation, a bankruptcy discharge, and dismissal of the case.
 The liens continue to be enforceable against all of the Debtor's property under federal law. - (ii) A failure by the Reorganized Debtor to make a payment to the Internal Revenue Service pursuant to the terms of the Plan shall be an event of default, and as to the Internal Revenue Service, there is an event of default if payment is not received by the fifteen (15th) day of each month.
 If there is a default, the Internal Revenue Service must send written demand for payment, and said payment must be received by the Internal Revenue Service within fifteen (15) days of the date of the demand letter.
-The Debtor can receive up to six (6) notices of default from the Internal Revenue Service; however, the seventh (7th) notice of default cannot be cured, and the Internal Revenue Service may accelerate its allowed claim(s), past or future, and declare the outstanding amount of such claim(s) to be immediately due and owing, and pursue any and all available state and federal rights and remedies.
-These default provisions pertain to the entire claim(s) of the Internal Revenue Service, secured, unsecured priority, unsecured general, administrative priority and post-confirmation accrued tax.

-- (iii) The Internal Revenue Service is bound by the provisions of the confirmed Plan and is barred under Section 1141 of the Bankruptcy Code from taking any collection actions against the Reorganized Debtor for pre-petition claims during the duration of the Plan (provided there is no default as to the Internal Revenue Service).
+These default provisions pertain to the entire claim(s) of the Internal Revenue Service, secured, unsecured priority, unsecured general, administrative priority and post-confirmation accrued tax. - (iii) The Internal Revenue Service is bound by the provisions of the confirmed Plan and is barred under Section 1141 of the Bankruptcy Code from taking any collection actions against the Reorganized Debtor for pre-petition claims during the duration of the Plan (provided there is no default as to the Internal Revenue Service).
 The period of limitations on collection remains suspended under 26 U.S.C.
 Sec.
-6503(h) for tax periods being paid under the Plan and terminates on the earlier of (1) all required payments to the Internal Revenue Service have been made; or (2) thirty (30) days after the date of the demand letter (described above) for which the Debtor failed to cure the default. - (iv) The Internal Revenue Service previously agreed to withhold collections of the trust fund recovery penalty assessment against the responsible officer of Legacy Home Health Agency, Inc., Ambrosio Hernandez, Jr., in the bankruptcy case of Legacy Home Health Agency, Inc. This agreement only encompasses the tax periods involved in the confirmed plan.
+6503(h) for tax periods being paid under the Plan and terminates on the earlier of (1) all required payments to the Internal Revenue Service have been made; or (2) thirty (30) days after the date of the demand letter (described above) for which the Debtor failed to cure the default.

+- (iv) The Internal Revenue Service will also agree to withhold collections of the trust fund recovery penalty assessment against the responsible officers (if any).
+This agreement only encompasses the tax periods involved in the confirmed plan.
 The forbearance of collection efforts by the Internal Revenue Service does not preclude any action by the Internal Revenue Service to file liens or otherwise to perfect a security interest against the responsible officer as permitted under federal and state law.
 The period of limitations on collection will be suspended under 26 U.S.C.
-603(h) for the trust fund periods and will terminate on the earlier of (1) all required payments to the Internal Revenue Service have been made under the Plan; or (2) thirty (30) days after the date of the demand letter (described above) for which the Debtor failed to cure the default. - During the term of the Plan, the Debtor is required to stay current on all ongoing tax (v) reporting/tax payments with the Internal Revenue Service.
-If the Debtor defaults to the IRS (in the timely filing of any future tax returns and/or the payment of any corresponding income tax liability or any confirmed monthly plan payment) from the entry of an Order Confirming the Plan, the IRS may assert the balance of the ongoing tax plus any tax owing by the Debtor included as part of this confirmed Plan which remains unpaid.
-Once the Debtor completes the repayment terms to the IRS contained herein, the tax, penalties, and interest which are provided to be discharged herein, are discharged as provided in the Plan.
-Should the Debtor default in the payments provided in the Plan, and not timely cure such plan default or default in its post-petition reporting/payments, the IRS is entitled to pursue the collection of all tax, penalties and interest, less a credit for all payments received.
-If there is a default, the IRS must send written demand for the Debtor or Reorganized Debtor to remain current on its ongoing tax obligations.
-If the Debtor or Reorganized Debtor does not cure this default within fifteen (15) days of the date of the demand letter, the IRS may pursue collection activities immediately on all pre and post-confirmation tax, interest and penalty without further order of this Court. - (vi) Internal Revenue Service remedies upon default: Upon any final and non-curable default by the Reorganized Debtor, the Internal Revenue Service may accelerate its allowed preand post-petition claims (and any future administrative claims), and declare the outstanding amounts of such claims to be immediately due and owing.
-The Internal Revenue Service may pursue any and all available state and federal rights and remedies as provided by law without future order of this Court.

-(vii) Payments must be mailed to:
+603(h) for the trust fund periods and will terminate on the earlier of (1) all required payments to the Internal Revenue Service have been made under the Plan; or (2) thirty (30) days after the date of the demand letter (described above) for which the Debtor failed to cure the default. - (v) Internal Revenue Service remedies upon default: Upon any final and non-curable default by the Reorganized Debtor, the Internal Revenue Service may accelerate its allowed pre- and post-petition claims (and any future administrative claims), and declare the outstanding amounts of such claims to be immediately due and owing.
+The Internal Revenue Service may pursue any and all available state and federal rights and remedies as provided by law without future order of this Court. - (vi) Payments must be mailed to:

-Internal Revenue Service ATTN: Keri Templeton 300 East 8th Street, STOP 5026AUS Austin, T X 78701
+Internal Revenue Service ATTN: Keri Templeton 300 East 8th Street, STOP 5026AUS Austin, TX 78701